 BMED203 Medical Assistant Internship

-The student performs administrative and clinical skills under the supervision of qualified staff members in a physician's office and in a clinical laboratory as available.
+The student performs administrative and clinical skills and demonstrates professionalism under the supervision of qualified staff members in a physician’s office and in a clinical laboratory as available.
 During the internship, the student adheres to the working hours and policies of the assigned agency.
-The student is not paid for the externship.
-(Prerequisites: Successful completion of all required courses)
+The student is not paid for the internship.
+(Prerequisites: Successful completion of all required courses and Pharmacology Exam)

 BMED204 Phlebotomy Internship